yuval-herman/braude-top/plan.md

 # Planned

 - add beta.braude.top domain to test site on the web (maybe allow users to check beta features?)
+- make sure user is aware if he is selecting multiple (unrequired) sessions (such as too many lectures)

 - update tests
 - improve analytics (add an Analytics component? use:action?)